Teaching, learning and assessment methods

 Formative assessment in the form of informal self-assessed questions allow you progressively to assess your own progress and understanding.
 Formal assessment of knowledge and understanding components of the programme is achieved by a series of tutor-marked assignments (TMAs).
 These assignments are marked and assessed by the module tutor.
 They are central to the teaching of the module since they allow you an opportunity to display your knowledge and understanding – and in consequence any issues concerning either – and so enable tutors to identify and comment on your knowledge and understanding.
 Tutors receive detailed marking guidance from the module team.

 Cognitive skills in the programme are developed through a range of activities within the programme’s modules.
-Case studies and residential school activities allow students to engage with the issues around management and develop appropriate analysis, evaluation and problem-solving skills.
+Case studies allow students to engage with the issues around management and develop appropriate analysis, evaluation and problem-solving skills.

-Skills associated with working with others in a group are developed at the residential schools, which are compulsory components of the compulsory modules within the MBA.
+Skills associated with working with others in a group are developed, which are compulsory components of the compulsory modules within the MBA.

 The programme materials and support from tutors helps develop your skills in managing your own learning.
 In particular, many of the modules expect you to work largely under your own direction and initiative.
 You are expected to reflect on your own performance, identify your own learning needs and develop appropriate learning strategies.